Last Updated on May 8, 2022 by Audrey Scott

 If you are considering volunteering, we understand these issues might at first seem a little daunting.
 However, awareness of them places the power in your hands — the power to give careful, deliberate thought to the consequences of your decisions and actions.
 Ask questions and you can vote with your feet to choose an opportunity you’ve properly researched, that is vetted and matched at its core to the good intentions residing in your heart.

 When you do, you'll find that you also have the power to make a real impact, not only on the lives of the people and communities you aim to help, but also on your own.

 If you have questions regarding volunteering or voluntourism, please leave a comment.
-We and field experts attending the Leading Change Institute will answer them as best we can.
 Our goal is to make this an ongoing resource for all those interested in ethical volunteering and global service.